blacklightpy/Fork-of-Wayfire-config-by-bluebyt/GUIDE.md

 | GTK3 D-Bus Menu Library              |                                       | libdbusmenu-gtk3      |
 | GTKMM (GTK--) 3                      | C++ API for GTK+ 3                    | gtkmm                 |
 | GLib 2 Development Files             |                                       | glib-devel            |

+Note: Not sure if we need `-devel` versions of these packages, since Arch Linux bundles both into one package.

 ## 2.2.
 Wayfire Manual Install